 Recognize that these feelings may occur and understand that they are not helpful!
 Instead, learn the importance of being kind to yourself.
 In psychotherapy terms, this model is referred to as self-compassionate therapy: care for one’s wellbeing.
-For an excellent article on this model, see our expert blogger’s article Be compassionate to yourself as you manage your diabetes.

-As the above article describes, being self-compassionate starts with the need to be aware of your emotional reactions to distressing circumstances.
+Being self-compassionate starts with the need to be aware of your emotional reactions to distressing circumstances.
 Recognize that even when blood sugar levels suddenly miss targets, for example, there is absolutely no point in pointing fingers at yourself.

 To understand the reasons behind some wild swings in blood glucose levels, read our article Blood glucose level fluctuations: not all blood glucose levels need to be perfect.
 If you know that the swing is due to certain actions you have taken – or perhaps not taken – tell yourself that tomorrow is another day.
 You can aim to avoid similar occurrences in the future and can start afresh with changed behavior in the morning.

 Learn to focus on the positive things you have done, and repeat them to yourself when you start to feel ‘down’.
 Reward yourself when needed.
 For example, you might say to yourself: “Yesterday I ate all the right things and enjoyed over an hour of physical activity.
 I am proud of myself and can feel good about how I am doing.
 Today I can replace that lunch roll with that small piece of cake that I am craving.”

 Avoid being judgmental.
 Mindfulness-based stress reduction therapy teaches that you should accept that a behaviour occurred and this is what it is.
 So for example, if you went to a party and over-indulged in some way, it may mean accepting the behaviour and being able to change it in the future.